percona/k8sps-docs/docs/monitoring.md

 ## Installing the PMM Server

 PMM Server runs as a *Docker image*, a *virtual appliance*, or on an *AWS instance*.
-Please refer to the [official PMM documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/server/index.html) for the installation instructions.
+Please refer to the [official PMM documentation :octicons-link-external-16:](https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/server/index.html) for the installation instructions.

 ## Installing the PMM Client